0x71pp17/Python/README.md

 # Python Code Dev

-This repository is a personal space dedicated to **Python** development — serving as a simple, practical reference for learning and experimentation.
+This is a personal space made public, dedicated to **Python** development — serving as a simple, practical reference for learning and experimentation.

-Includes small-scale, standalone projects using Python.
+It includes small-scale, standalone projects using Python for automation, scripting, and tools.